 A legal requirement shouldn’t be the only reason you buy health insurance; your family’s – and your own – well-being is important, and health insurance makes sure you can take care of everyone.

 Auto insurance for Uber drivers

 Car insurance seems like a no-brainer for Uber drivers.
 You drive, so you have car insurance, right?
 Plus, isn’t it legally required?

 Yes and yes.
 But there are few caveats when it comes to auto insurance for Uber drivers.

 You need a personal car insurance policy for when you’re going about your normal life.
 However, you also need coverage for when you’re driving.
-Uber offers some level of insurance, but Uber car insurance is often low during the "gap" between when you have the app on but haven’t found a fare yet.
+Uber offers some level of insurance, but Uber car insurance is often low during the "uber insurance gap" between when you have the app on but haven’t found a fare yet, and when you have a passenger in the car.
 It’s described as "back-up coverage when/if driver’s personal auto insurance declines claim."

 Enter rideshare insurance.